Riadabd/Bookmarker/README.md

 ## Current behaviour

 - Autofills the bookmark name from the active tab.
+- Searches folders by their name.
-- Searches folders by any portion of their path (e.g. typing `dev/q` matches `Bookmarks Toolbar / Dev / Quick References`).
+   - An alternative option that can become a setting in the future: Searches folders by any portion of their path (e.g. typing `dev/q` matches `Bookmarks Toolbar / Dev / Quick References`).
 - Allows multi-select with checkboxes; each selected folder receives a bookmark on save.
 - Focuses the folder search field as soon as the popup opens so typing can begin immediately.
 - Pressing `Enter` while typing selects every currently visible search result and keeps focus in the input for the next query.